1. Resume Examples

 They say a picture is worth a thousand words — but Leonardo da Vinci’s picture of Jesus, “Salvator Mundi,” was worth $450 million!
 So even if Vincent Van Gogh sold only one painting in his life, an illustrator’s sometimes solitary pursuit can be a lucrative career.

 But you need a superior job application, and that starts with a top-notch resume.
-In this guide, we’ll cover all aspects of this topic, with actual illustrator resume examples:
+Resume.io offers resume guides and resume examples for hundreds of careers, but in this guide, we’ll cover all aspects of writing an illustrator resume, with actual illustrator resume examples:

 • What do illustrators do, and how much do they make?